nathenharvey/intro-to-test-kitchen/README.md

 Simple test kitchen utilizing Google Cloud Platform as the provider.
 This kitchen was created using the Chef Development Kit using the command `chef generate cookbook gcp`.
 It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.
 The `.kitchen.yml` file was updated to include requirements for Google Cloud Platform.

+## Kitchen with Amazon Web Services

+Simple test kitchen utilizing Amazon Web Services as the provider.
+This kitchen was created using the Chef Development Kit using the command `chef generate cookbook aws`.
+It includes a simple recipe to install `git` and [InSpec](https://www.inspec.io/) tests to verify the package has been installed.
+The `.kitchen.yml` file was updated to include requirements for Amazon Web Services.

 ## Puppet Example

 Simple test kitchen utilizing a mix of vagrant and docker as the providers.
 This kitchen uses Puppet at the provisioner and [InSpec](https://www.inspec.io) as the verifier.